rossijonas/walk/README.md

 ## Credits

-_This is an exercise from the book "Powerful Command-Line Applications in Go"._
+_This is an exercise from the book "Powerful Command-Line Applications in Go", although it may have some differences from the original exercise._